BrainCircuitsBehaviorLab/village/_sources/resources/hardware.md.txt

 ::::{grid} 2
 :::{grid-item}
 :columns: 4
-**Final Result**: The completed assembly with both sensors in place.
+**Cable Management**: Attach the two plastic cable guides to the base using double-sided tape, as shown in the image.
+This completes the assembly with both sensors in place.
 :::
 :::{grid-item}
 :columns: 8